|On this page…|

 This example shows a default transition to a state.

 Without the default transition to state PowerOff, when the Stateflow chart wakes up, none of the states becomes active.
-You can detect this situation at run-time by checking for state inconsistencies.
-See Animate Stateflow Charts in Normal Mode for more information.
+A state inconsistency error is reported at run time.

 See Control Chart Execution Using Default Transitions for information on the semantics of this notation.